Jeongseon-Park-1/Long-term-monitoring-of-damage-progression/README.md

 In particular, the framework performs:

-- <b>Qualitative damage assessment</b> by grouping a time series of images capturing the same damage and mapping the detected pixels onto a common coordinate system
+- <b>Qualitative damage assessment</b> by grouping a time series of images which capture the same damage and mapping the detected pixels onto a common coordinate system
 - <b>Quantitative damage assessment</b> by estimating the physical scale using GNSS data and calculating the damage area through a plane fitting algorithm

 The repository is intended to provide a clear and reproducible implementation of the proposed methodology for research on UAV-based long-term damage assessments.